-All student teachers at Moray House access mental health expertise through our partnership with Place2Be, a children’s mental health charity.
+All student teachers at Moray House can access mental health expertise through our partnership with Place2Be, a leading children’s mental health charity.
 This is provided by a clinician from Place2Be, who is embedded in our School to support the development of knowledge, understanding and skills that can be applied in the classroom to identify and support child and adolescent mental health, wellbeing, and resilience.

 All student teachers at Moray House can engage regularly with Place2Think.
-These are one-to-one sessions with our embedded clinician in a unique therapeutic space, where they can reflect on their practice, their students, their own mental health and wellbeing, and receive support.
+These are one-to-one and group sessions with our embedded Place2Be clinician - a unique therapeutic space, where they can reflect on their practice, their pupils' mental health and wellbeing, as well as their own wellbeing.
 This allows students to build their skills as a teacher and build their own emotional resilience, preparing them for a career in the classroom.

 In addition to Place2Think, all students can attend a range of Place2Be sessions (lectures and seminars) where they can gain a stronger theoretical and practical understanding of child and adolescent mental health and wellbeing, and how they can support it in their classrooms, and as part of a wider 'whole school' approach.

 How do Moray House students benefit from the partnership?

 Through engagement with Place2Be our students have an increased understanding of child and adolescent mental health in the classroom.
-The partnership also allows student teachers to develop a greater sense of agency, and a way to understand the impact of their new profession on their sense of identity.
-They can truly reflect on how their own emotions or experiences may impact a given situation and learn how to best support children and young people, and themselves.
+The partnership also allows student teachers to develop a greater sense of agency, and a way to understand the impact of their new profession on their own sense of identity.
+They can truly reflect on how their own emotions or experiences may impact a given situation, and learn how to best support children and young people, and themselves.